-- Maths Working Wall- Showing current learning including maths vocabulary, questions, concrete and pictorial examples, pupil voice and children's work. - Literacy Working Wall- Showing current topic/book including vocabulary, questions, pupil voice and children's work. - RE Display including- Current topic, vocabulary, reflective questions, word of the week and examples of children's work (If possible.) - Children's own work displayed and celebrated. - Numerals displayed both inside and outside to promote counting and numeral recognition. - Alphabet displayed inside and outside to support recognition or letters and sounds.

-- RWI Frieze to support with teaching of RWI and for recognition of letters and sounds. - · Varied and rich examples of environmental print for directions, labels, instructions and information. - Rich Vocabulary in all areas of learning. - Visual timetable.
+- Maths Working Wall- Showing current learning including maths vocabulary, questions, concrete and pictorial examples, pupil voice and children's work. - Literacy Working Wall- Showing current topic/book including vocabulary, questions, pupil voice and children's work.
+Class text will be displayed throughout the provision. - RE Display including- Current topic, vocabulary, reflective questions, word of the week and examples of children's work (If possible.) - Children's own work displayed and celebrated. - Numerals displayed both inside and outside to promote counting and numeral recognition. - Alphabet displayed inside and outside to support recognition or letters and sounds. - RWI Frieze to support with teaching of RWI and for recognition of letters and sounds. - Varied examples of environmental print for directions, labels, instructions and information. - Rich Vocabulary in all areas of learning. - Visual timetable. - Vocabulary, signs and labels to be in pre-cursive font.